ghalipm-vanier-college/front-end-web-programming-winter-2025/Lectures/Lecture 6 - Bootstrap.md

 </html>
 ```
 Basic structure of Bootstrap consists of contanier, row, column.
-Container can have one or multiple rows and specific row can have one or more columns.
+Container can have one or multiple rows(divs) and specific row can have one or more columns(divs).

 ```html
 <body>